francabrera/ibmqx-user-guides/rst/full-user-guide/000-FAQ/000-Frequently_Asked_Questions.rst

-A set of :math:`n` coins, each of which might be heads or tails, can be described as a probabilistic mixture of :math:`2^n` states, but it actually **is** in only one of them—we just don’t know which.
+A set of :math:`n` coins, each of which might be heads or tails, can be described as a probabilistic mixture of :math:`2^n` states, but it actually **is** in only one of them — we just don’t know which.
 For this reason, quantum superposition is more powerful than classical probabilism.
 Quantum computers capable of holding their data in superposition can solve some problems exponentially faster than any known deterministic or